ADVICE FOR COPING WITH COVID-19

 – Or dropped off in person to: Anxiety NZ, 77 Morningside Drive, St Lukes, Auckland.

 If you are a health care professional you can go to our referral form here >

-Once your referral has been accepted we will contact you within 48 hours.
+Once your referral has been arrived we aim to contact you within the week.
+You can call us anytime to follow up.
 Occasionally it may take longer depending on when the referral has been sent in i.e. over the weekend or public holidays.
 Once your referral has been processed we will go through a few steps with you including:

 – A needs assessment